Noam98/data-science-project/README.md

 - `player-scores-prices.csv` - [Link](https://www.kaggle.com/datasets/davidcariboo/player-scores)

-It is an updating dataset, we are using two of the CSV's in it.
+It is an updating dataset, we are using two of the CSV's in it.<br>
-One has a matching between a player and the player's id and position, the other has market valuations for every player id in different dates.
+One has a matching between a player and the player's id and position, the other has market valuations for every player id in different dates.<br>
 We combined those datasets to 7 CSV's, each for every player position.
-In every table, each row represents a player in one of the seasons, and has as columns all of the numerical attributes (number) and the market value that season which is the target column.
+In every table, each row represents a player in one of the seasons, and has as columns all of the numerical attributes (115) and the market value that season which is the target column.<br>
 The positions chosen are: Goalkeeper, Left/Right back, Center back, Defensive midfielder, Attacking midfielder, Left/Right wing and Center forward.

 - `players.csv` - [Link](https://www.kaggle.com/datasets/davidcariboo/player-scores?select=players.csv) (this file is just for indexing players names to their id)